I’ve spent most of my last two years writing educational content.

 There are a few different ways I like to research a topic, that range in thoroughness:

 If you already know a lot about your subject or it’s a subject that doesn’t require that much research (e.g. your own personal experience getting a job), watching a few youtube videos and skim-reading the most popular articles that pop up on Google will be enough.

 Because I already know the subject, I don’t need to pay super-close attention to the content, I’m just listening out for any unique or clever approaches/phrases/angles others have used, so I can copy/be inspired by them, or get a feel for what works/what doesn’t – reading a bad article still provides useful information: i.e. this format/structure sucks, avoid.

 2. In-depth articles, podcasts & books

 If I need to carry out more thorough research, I’ll move up along the thoroughness scale to more in-depth articles, podcasts and even full books.

 Books can be tricky because of all the filler content authors have to cook up to pad out a 200-page book, covering one topic.
 My article on how to read effectively (coming soon) deals with this issue.

 If I still need to learn more about the subject, I’ll sign up to a MOOC, like Barbara Oakleys’ Learning How To Learn course on Coursera, which is where I got a bunch of ideas for this article.

-I’ll also start digging around academic papers on Pub Med, scanning the abstracts for anything that might be useful before skimming through the paper for its conclusions (and experimental design to check it’s legit or the research is dodgy – this article explains what to look for).
+I’ll also start digging around academic papers on Pub Med or Google Scholar, scanning the abstracts for anything that might be useful before skimming through the paper for its conclusions (and experimental design to check it’s legit or the research is dodgy – this article explains what to look for).